Nicole J. Wen

 Teaching & Mentorship

-As an interdisciplinary cognitive developmental scientist and educator, I have three primary pedagogical goals: (1) to facilitate the development of critical thinking skills, (2) to foster an understanding of how basic research can be applied in social and educational policy and practice, and (3) to promote understanding of the diversity of human experience.
-These goals work in concert to provide students with essential knowledge and skills that can be applied to any profession they choose to pursue.
-I have received the 2016 UT Austin Psychology Department Janet T. Spence Outstanding Teaching Assistant Award, the 2017 UT Austin IE Program JoyLynn Hailey Reed Graduate Mentorship Award, and hold an Inclusive Classrooms Leadership Certificate from UT Austin’s Division of Diversity and Community Engagement.
+As an interdisciplinary cognitive developmental scientist and educator, I have three primary pedagogical goals: (1) fostering critical thinking, (2) connecting research to real world policy and practice, and (3) promoting an understanding of the diversity of human experience.
+These principles equip students with valuable skills applicable to any career path.
+I have been recognized with multiple teaching and mentorship awards, including the 2016 UT Austin Psychology Department Janet T. Spence Outstanding Teaching Assistant Award, the 2017 UT Austin IE Program JoyLynn Hailey Reed Graduate Mentorship Award, and hold an Inclusive Classrooms Leadership Certificate from UT Austin’s Division of Diversity and Community Engagement.

 LECTURER & LAB INSTRUCTOR